saloskilo/100-Days-of-Coding-Questions/README.md

 **Question 87:** Extracting a Substring: Demonstrate how to extract the first 10 characters from a string.

 ...

+### Day 30

+**Date**: [2024-06-17]

+# Day-30 of `100-Days-Of-Code` Challenge

+**Question 88:** Converting Strings to Numbers: Write a function that takes a string representation of a number (e.g., "123") and converts it into an actual number type.

+**Question 89:** Rounding Numbers: Create a function that takes a number with decimals (e.g., `3.14159`) and rounds it to two decimal places.

+**Question 90:** Generating Random Numbers: Write a function that generates a random number between 1 and 10, inclusive.

 ## How to Contribute

 If you have suggestions for questions to solve or improvements to my solutions, feel free to create an issue or submit a pull request.
 Let's learn and grow together!